Page contents

 - Notification letter from the Department for Work and Pensions confirming your National Insurance number, entitlement to benefits or state pension

-It’s your responsibility to apply for a PRC and provide it the hospital.
+It is your responsibility to apply for a PRC and provide it the hospital.
 To apply for a PRC contact your country’s issuing authority.
 You can find their contact details on the European Commission website.

-If you don’t pay
+If you do not pay

-Which NHS services are free to everyone?
+NHS Services which are free to all

 If you need more help